freebsd/pkg/external/curl/docs/cmdline-opts/range.md

 ##

-(*) = NOTE that these make the server reply with a multipart response, which is returned as-is by curl!
+(*) = NOTE that these make the server reply with a multipart response, which is returned as-is by curl.
 Parsing or otherwise transforming this response is the responsibility of the caller.

 Only digit characters (0-9) are valid in the 'start' and 'stop' fields of the